 What David should have realized, Moore says, is that once he repented, he had “won back the right” to call out sin for what it is and reclaimed authority over his home.
 David could have said “Even if I did it wrong, this is what God says is right.
 And it is still what I’m going to insist upon to the degree I am able in my own house.”
 In fact, Moore says Amnon should have been incarcerated, which David had the power to facilitate.

-Moore says especially in the area of sexual sin, parents are allowing the shame of past sin to incapacitate them from correcting their own children when they need it.
+In Beth Moore parenting, she says especially in the area of sexual sin, parents are allowing the shame of past sin to incapacitate them from correcting their own children when they need it.
 And my goodness they need it sometimes.
 If David had corrected Amnon, he might not have met an untimely death.
 He might have repented and lived a fruitful life.
 If David had called out the violent act Amnon committed against Tamar, perhaps she would have been able to heal.
 And perhaps David wouldn’t have had to fight a crippling civil war to reclaim his throne from a bitter and wounded son who also met an untimely end.

 So what about you, mom and dad—is there a particular area you feel inadequate to parent in?
 For the sake of your children and their children, take a moment to ask yourself: What do I need to bring before the Lord today?